 “You can leverage that equity at a low rate to improve your home and make it more comfortable,” says Justin Lopatin, vice president of mortgage lending for PERL Mortgage in Chicago.
 “If you can tap into equity without increasing overhead to the point that it’s not affordable or comfortable for you, that’s a good reason.”

-For those looking to put their equity to work, renovations are typically regarded as the best vehicle.
+For those looking to put their equity to work, renovations are typically regarded as one of the best vehicles.

 “A HELOC or home equity loan can be an attractive way to finance a child’s education because the interest rate might be lower and the maximum loan amount higher than some other types of education financing,” says Andy Tilp, president of Trillium Valley Financial Planning in Sherwood, Oregon.

 With the economy on the mend, more homeowners have been awarded the opportunity of building up equity.
-The possibility of tapping into equity is a viable option for many homeowners.
-As prices rise, the use of equity may become more prominent.
+As prices continue to rise, the use of equity may become more prominent.
 However, tapping into equity is not as easy as many may think, and not everyone meets the requirements to borrow from their “house bank.”
-Home prices rose year over year for the 22nd straight month in March, according to the S&P/Case-Shiller index of home prices.
-That run helped 4 million mortgaged properties regain equity in 2013 and boosted Americans’ overall stakes in their homes to over 50 percent for the first time in six years.

-In order to take advantage of home equity, consumers must demonstrate that they have enough equity, a high credit score and a healthy debt-to-income ratio.
-Those with the appropriate credentials have the option to take out money via a cash-out refinance, home equity loan or home equity line of credit, also called a HELOC.
+In order to take advantage of home equity, property owners must demonstrate that they have enough equity, a high credit score and a healthy debt-to-income ratio.
+Those with the appropriate credentials have a few different options for accessing home equity:

-It may go without saying, but you need equity in order to borrow from it.
-However, the amount of equity that you have established plays a large role in whether or not you are allowed to tap into it.
-Lenders require a hefty amount of equity before homeowners can borrow against their home.
+It may go without saying, but you need equity to borrow from it.
+The amount of equity that you have established plays a significant role in whether or not you can tap into it.
+Lenders require a hefty amount of equity before homeowners can borrow against their homes.
 In general, a homeowner cashing out into a fixed-rate mortgage must have at least 15 percent equity left over, or a loan-to-value ratio of 85 percent, according to rules spelled out by Fannie Mae and Freddie Mac.